Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Egan’s tone was fierce. *"The Gao do* not *leave their friends behind."*

-"No, no, I mean…" Ian’s head was still a bit fuzzy.
+"No, no, I mean..."
+Ian’s head was still a bit fuzzy.

 "*The* Fury *is currently the fastest ship in our fleet at an all-out sprint.
 It would seem that Our Father no longer cares for stealth."*

 "On my way."

 Ian’s nap had been far too short, but it had been something.
 Enough to put some strength back his limbs, and that little tidbit from Egan put purpose in his step.
-If there was anything he could do to make his friends’ rescue happen as soon as possible…
+If there was anything he could do to make his friends’ rescue happen as soon as possible...

 He and his escort arrived at the airlock just as the *Rage* and the *Fury* met and locked their collars with the gentlest of knocks.
-There was a hiss and tug on Ian’s hair as the air pressures equalized, and then…
+There was a hiss and tug on Ian’s hair as the air pressures equalized, and then...

 ...Jesus *goddamn* **Christ.** Ian had to steady himself against what he was seeing.